By Julian Patrick

-Stove heat output is measured in Kilowatts (kW) and the figures usually provided by stove manufacturers are “nominal heat output”, “maximum heat output” or both (nominal is often provided and is very dubious – see below).
+Stove heat output is measured in Kilowatts (kW) and the figures usually provided by stove manufacturers are “nominal heat output”, “maximum heat output” or both (nominal is often provided, means a wishy-washy average, and is very dubious – see below).

 Stove efficiency is different and is measured in % terms (how much heat emits from the stove after the rest goes up the chimney so as a rough guide a stove with 75% efficiency loses 25% up the chimney).